Eschatologue/CM_wiki/docs/character-creation/classes.md

 </div>

-### :material-hand-front-left:{ .lg .middle } Ranger
+### :material-tower-fire:{ .lg .middle } Ranger

+*Main article: [Ranger]*

-:   *"Rangers are unrivalled scouts and trackers, honing a deep connection with nature in order to hunt their favoured prey."*
+> *"Rangers are unrivalled scouts and trackers, honing a deep connection with nature in order to hunt their favoured prey."*

-:   **Rangers** were warriors who excelled at exploring the fringes of civilization and hunting down deadly monsters.
+**Rangers** were warriors who excelled at exploring the fringes of civilization and hunting down deadly monsters.
 Hunters, scouts, trappers, and assassins, rangers could be found wherever civilization bordered the wilderness.
 To aid them in their outback treks, rangers were trained in a number of combat techniques, survival skills, and even magic.

-**Ranger Conclave**
+**Ranger Conclave ^3rd-level^**

 <div class="grid cards" markdown>